tupl/Code-Competition/README.md

 	Graham scan (Coming soon)
 	Divide and conquer(Coming soon)
 	Gift Wrapping (Coming soon)
++Template folder: short implementation of all algorithm
+    in language including c++, python, java.
+The purpose of this one is for quick typing the algorithm to apply for a problem to come up with quick solution.

+    Structure:
+       cpp
+          bit manipulation

 +Competition folder:
     Code for various programming competition written
 	in python, java, c with solutions (Maybe good or bad)